 Adam: Well, it’s sort of a thing … how do I explain?
-It sort of came on before I was in a relationship and I said to myself, if I was ever going to have one, I wouldn’t mind having an open one, to an extent but my other half, they weren’t so keen on it to start off with and we tried to enter it open and it didn’t work so well to start off with but we figured out it wasn’t the best idea.
+It sort of came on before I was in a relationship, and I said to myself, if I was ever going to have one, I wouldn’t mind having an open one, to an extent, but my other half, they weren’t so keen on it to start off with and we tried to enter it open, and it didn’t work so well to start off with, but we figured out it wasn’t the best idea.
 Eventually, we closed it and opened it up again a little bit and started off like little baby steps.
 Yeah.
 Kind of ended up working.
-It’s been a bit of a rollercoaster, I guess you could say, for the both of us.
+It’s been a bit of a rollercoaster, I guess you could say, for both of us.

 Hannah Riley: Yeah.
 Totally.
 What’s the key to your open relationship?
 How do you make it work?

-Adam: Well, the way we made it work is, rather than just seeing it as wanting to go and get your rocks off with someone else, it’s more a case of a way of, sort of I guess, do kinky things in a way … It’s like, I’m into things that they aren’t.
-We have a lot of overlapping interests but there’s things that they’re into that I’m not and things that I’m into that they aren’t.
+Adam: Well, the way we made it work is, rather than just seeing it as wanting to go and get your rocks off with someone else, it’s more a case of a way of, sort of, I guess, do kinky things in a way … It’s like, I’m into things that they aren’t.
+We have a lot of overlapping interests, but there are things that they’re into that I’m not and things that I’m into that they aren’t.